-In accordance with the Accountability of Tax Dollars Act of 2002, we are responsible for conducting audits of the financial statements of the U.S. Consumer Product Safety Commission.
-In our audits of the Commission for fiscal years 2009 and 2008, we found
+In accordance with the Accountability of Tax Dollars Act of 2002, we are responsible for conducting the audits of the financial statements of the U.S. Consumer Product Safety Commission.
+In our audits of the Commission for fiscal years 2010 and 2009, we found